Welcome to today's edition of the Rush 24-7 podcast.

 And the resurrection was his problem point.

-If that didn't happen, then all of this might be bogus.
+He said, guys, if that didn't happen, then all of this might be bogus.

-So he said, How do I explain the resurrection to myself?
+So he said, how do I explain the resurrection to myself?

 This is the thing about religion in the Bible.

-People take it on faith, but truly inquiring minds, curious minds, uh, are going to examine it and try to establish proof for themselves rather than just have to accept uh the word of others.
+People take it on faith, but truly inquiring minds, curious minds, are going to examine it and try to establish proof for themselves rather than just have to accept the word of others.

-It's a natural it's part of the way we're created, there's nothing wrong with it.
+Nature, it's part of the way we're created.

 So Pascal set about to explain to himself in a satisfactory way the resurrection.